Village in Chiapas Highlands are Chamulans, a Faith that Mixes Mayan Mythology with Catholic Tradition

 Within just a few minutes inside the sacred space, the effects that had been so jarring initially became rather hypnotic.

 Caesar explained that the caretakers are responsible for tributes to the gods three times a day, and that they too needed their senses assuaged.
 The pine needles on the floor were an offering of perfume, and smoke from resin kept evil spirits away.
 The white candles were “tortillas for the saints.”
-The frequent fireworks we heard throughout our visit were not intended as light displays, but as auditory accolades.
+The frequent fireworks we heard throughout our visit were not intended as light displays but as auditory accolades.
 The dried plants and strands of berries hanging from the rafters need to be replaced every twenty days.
 The leaders are unpaid for this year of service—Caesar said no price tag can be placed on the esteem of their fellow villagers when they return home from their year of devotion.

 Saint John the Baptist Church, a Spiritual Home for the Devoted Residents Who Put No Price Tag on Their Beliefs

 We headed back to the town center, and the imposing white church that overlooks its own plaza adjacent to the market square.
-There, scores of Chamula men were in action--a duo refreshed the white wash on the arch that separates the market square from the church plaza and a squadron cleaned the grouting between the plaza's flagstones with the sharp tip of machetes, while others swept.
+There, scores of Chamula men were in action–a duo refreshed the white wash on the arch that separates the market square from the church plaza and a squadron cleaned the grouting between the plaza’s flagstones with the sharp tip of machetes, while others swept.
 At noon, bells rang out; looking up at the belfry, we could see the silhouette of a man tethered to each of the three bells, rising and falling with the peals.

 Reaching Saint John the Baptist, we entered the church through a massive oak door, crossing the threshold to one of the most mystical sanctuaries I have experienced.

-I found myself in a cavernous, twilight world.
+Unity service is a way of life for most residents of San Juan Chamula.
+Saint John the Baptist church is home to I found myself in a cavernous, twilight world.
 Yet again my senses lagged behind my physical transition from the outer, everyday reality of bright sunlight to a mysterious, haze-filled sphere of the spirits.
 As my eyes adapted to the subdued light, I only had the vague impression of an undulating, luminous glow in a vast open space.
 Then I realized the high-ceilinged church seemed especially immense as all the pews had been removed.
 Instead of the traditional rows of benches, smatterings of individuals and small knots of people sat on the pine-carpeted floor around flickering candles, some bowed deep in heart-felt prayer muttering incantations, others appeared as nonchalant as if at home in their living rooms, conversing in hushed tones together, with occasional soft laughter.
 From the entrance at the rear of the church, the effect of the thousands of individual flames was mesmerizing, reverential and peaceful; at the same time, the seemingly random way in which people were situated created an informal atmosphere that exuded an aura of comfort.

 Caesar pointed out a young mother with a crying infant in her lap, kneeling with an older woman who had a chicken in her arms.
 He told us the matron was a curandero, a shaman who provided spiritual healing to those afflicted with suffering.
 He said the curanderos were not the same as the leaders whose home we had visited.
 The latter’s work was service for the community; the shaman treated individuals.